THE 2018 ALEXANDRA REINHARDT MEMORIAL AWARD COMMISSION

-The Turnpike has been selected to host this year’s Alexandra Reinhardt Memorial Award Artist Commission.
+The Turnpike was selected to host the 2018 Alexandra Reinhardt Memorial Award Artist Commission.
 The Award was established in memory of the artist Alexandra Reinhardt and is supported by the Max Reinhardt Charitable Trust.
-The successful recipient of the award is the artist Lindsey Mendick.
-Throughout the Summer, Lindsey has worked at The Turnpike with local young people and invited contemporary artists to form The Turnpike Pottery: an artists' collaborative working in clay.
-The aim of the pottery is to introduce young people to contemporary artists, develop their skills in ceramics and give them a nurturing, creative space where they can express their ideas.
-The result is an immersive exhibition that celebrates the voice of youth and boundless potential of collaboration.
+The successful recipient of the award was the artist Lindsey Mendick.
+Throughout the Summer, Lindsey worked at The Turnpike with local young people who, together with 9 invited contemporary artists, formed The Turnpike Pottery: an artists' collaborative working in clay.
+The aim of the pottery was to introduce young people to contemporary artists, develop their skills in ceramics and give them a nurturing, creative space where they can express their ideas.
+The result was an immersive exhibition that celebrated the voice of youth and boundless potential of collaboration.

 Lindsey Mendick studied her BA at Sheffield Hallam University and her MA in Sculpture at the Royal College of Art, London.
 As a child of the 1990s Mendick's aesthetic sensibilities were forged in the decade that taste forgot.
 Her work presents a gloriously camp dreamscape of pattern and colour, with imagery pulled from culture high and low, from Botticelli to Liberace, from the gardens of Versailles to Las Vegas via The Big Breakfast.
 Everyday domestic objects and foodstuffs are elevated to a decadent and opulent platform.
 Into this she weaves her own personal narratives, memories and relationships; including her father’s stories and her mother’s seamstress skills.